 AOPA’s Lifetime Achievement Award honors outstanding leaders who have made significant contributions to the advancement of patient care in the orthotics and prosthetics profession over their lifetimes.
 They represent the brightest, and most influential minds in the field.
 The Lifetime Achievement Award is the highest honor bestowed upon an individual by AOPA.

-The nomination period for the 2021 AOPA Lifetime Achievement Award is now open.
-Nominations are due by Friday, August 6.
-Complete the Nominations Form.
+The nomination period for the 2021 AOPA Lifetime Achievement Award is CLOSED.
+The Award will be presented during the 2021 National Assembly.

 AOPA members are invited to nominate individuals they believe are deserving of a Lifetime Achievement Award.
 Applications, in the form of a nomination, must include a detailed description of the nominee’s contributions to the profession and patients we serve.
 Nominations will remain on file and will be considered in each of the next three award cycles after submission.
 Self-nominations are not accepted.
 Nominations for the 2021 Lifetime Achievement Award are accepted through August 6, 2021.